ATP Students Click Here to Login

 Continuing Education is available at 1 CE credit per hour of class participation.
 The C. G. Jung Institute of Chicago is approved by the American Psychological Association to sponsor continuing education credits for psychologists.
 The C.G.
 Jung Institute maintains responsibility for this program and its content.
 The Institute is approved by the Illinois Department of Professional Regulation for social workers, marriage and family therapists, and professional counselors.

-Non-Discrimination is the policy of the Institute: there is no discrimination on the basis of race, gender, sexual orientation, religious affiliation, ethnic or national origin, age or physical handicap.
+Non Discrimination Policy: The C. G. Jung Institute is committed to a policy of non-discrimination on the basis of race, gender, sexual orientation, religious affiliation, national or ethnic origin, age, or physical handicap.